Nick Senzel Player Props: Reds vs. Mets

 Nick Senzel At The Plate

-- Senzel is batting .268 with three doubles, three home runs and seven walks.
+- Senzel is hitting .259 with three doubles, three home runs and seven walks.

-- In 10 games this season (43.5%), Senzel has picked up an RBI, and in three of those games (13.0%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- Senzel has had at least one RBI in 41.7% of his games this season (10 of 24), with more than one RBI three times (12.5%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.